 On top of your protected class status, you also can’t be fired for following the law or reporting any wrongdoing.
 If your area is subject to a stay-at-home mandate, then your employer cannot legally require you to go to work, and they cannot fire you for not arriving.
 Furthermore, your employer cannot retaliate against you for reporting any wrongdoing to the authorities.
 Many employers willfully break local mask and social distancing mandates.
 While they may try to threaten you or retaliate against you, it’s your right to report them to the proper authorities.
-If you’ve been fired for speaking up and doing the right thing, then you have been wrongfully terminated, and you should quickly reach out to experienced employment attorneys in Houston TX.
+If you’ve been fired for speaking up and doing the right thing, then you have been wrongfully terminated, and you should quickly reach out to an experienced Houston employment lawyer.

 Why Hire a Lawyer?

 You may be tempted to sue your employers on your own, but that’s not a good idea.
 Your former likely have more resources at their disposal, and they will do anything to suppress your claims.
 Furthermore, the legal system can be very complicated, so it’s easy to misfile paperwork or miss an important detail, potentially derailing your case.
 For these reasons, it’s vital to reach out to a reputable law office.
 A skilled employment attorney knows how to build your case in a way that will maximize your chances of success.
 You deserve a large settlement, and that’s most achievable with a skilled employment attorney from Daniel Williams & Associates on your side.